kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

 ### Streaming ML with Kafka and TensorFlow

-If you are just interested in the "Streaming ML" part, check out the following:
+If you are just interested in the "Streaming ML" part for model training and model inference, check out the following:

 [Python Application leveraging Apache Kafka and TensorFlow for Streaming Model Training and Inference](python-scripts/LSTM-TensorFlow-IO-Kafka/README.md).